Blockdaemon/harmony-deploy/README.md

 ## Update binaries from upstream, push to hosts

+Note that this downloads binaries to your local machine, and the role installs those binaries.

 ```bash
 ./update.sh
 ansible-playbook main.yml
 ```

+**NOTE: DO NOT RUN THIS ROLE ON ANYTHING BUT A LINUX MACHINE**

+`./update.sh` downloads binaries native to where it is run, and on MacOS this means it downloads binaries that cannot be deployed to our nodes.

 **NOTE: If `BN_MA` changes in `node.sh`, update `files/sbin/harmonyd`**